 KCI offers computer and communication technology at the Gr.
 9 and 10 level.
 In the computer technology course, students get opportunities to learn about and work on hardware operations.
 In addition to this, they also get to program mBot robots.
 Many students in this program are also part of the Robotics club where they can further their skills as well as compete with other schools in robotics competitions.
-KCI has applied for an ICT SHSM program with a focus on Video Broadcast and Robotics; we are hoping to have it running by Sept.
-2018.
+KCI has ICT SHSM program with a focus on Video Broadcast and Robotics.

 In the communication technology course, students get opportunities to work on graphic design and video editing.
 Many of the students in this course go on to take the Video Broadcast course in Gr.
 11 and 12.

 KCI STEM Olympics run three times a year!
 Two of those are for our Gr.
 9 students and one is for middle school students from around the west end of Toronto.
 Schools like Dixon Grove MS, Hilltop MS and Islington JMS have competed.
 What is unique about our STEM Olympics is that it is almost entirely student led.
 This offers students an excellent leadership opportunitiy and engages the participants more effectively.
 All of the challenges that students partake in follow the principals of design thinking ( Research, Define, Ideate, Prototype and Execute ) and include exciting activites like CSI, Robot Control, Mission to Mars, Shock Absorber and Rope Wars!

 In March of 2017 a group of KCI STEM leaders were runners up in the Rethink the Box engineering competition.